lkubicek1/JavaDemo/README.md

     java -version
     javac -version
     ```

+- **Apache Maven**: Maven is a build automation tool used primarily for Java projects.
+You can download Maven from the [official website](https://maven.apache.org/download.cgi) or install it via a package manager like `brew` on macOS or `apt` on Linux.
+  - Verify your installation by running:
+    ```bash
+    mvn -version
+    ```

 - **A Text Editor or IDE**: While a basic text editor like `VS Code` is sufficient, you can also use more feature-rich IDEs like `IntelliJ IDEA` or `Eclipse`.

 ## Modules